 A not-for-profit scientific research center offering Thursday science seminars (Sept.-May), public education programs and lectures, nature trails, fern glen, and a children's summer ecology camp.
 Mont...Read More

 Cat Rocks is a rock outcrop about 1,100 feet above sea level on West Mountain in Pawling.
 The hiking trail there is about two miles, up and back, and offers beautiful views of the surrounding countrys...Read More

 Tivoli Bays site: 1,700 acres/6 miles of trails.
 Joint DEC Wildlife Management Area (hunting allowed in season) and field laboratory for research and education.
 Freshwater tidal marsh and forested upl...Read More

-This Hudson River peninsula, located within Hudson Highlands State Park, features dense forest and a relatively flat loop trail of about three-quarters of a mile....Read More
+This Hudson River peninsula, located within Hudson Highlands State Park, features dense forest and a relatively flat loop trail of about three-quarters of a mile.
+This is one of the participating loc...Read More